fazekasda/starred/README.md

 ## Go

+- [beehive](https://github.com/muesli/beehive) - A flexible event and agent system with lots of bees 🐝
 - [antibody](https://github.com/getantibody/antibody) - A faster and simpler antigen written in Golang.
 - [gopher-lua](https://github.com/yuin/gopher-lua) - GopherLua: VM and compiler for Lua in Go
 - [snap](https://github.com/intelsdi-x/snap) - The open telemetry framework